 How do I attach a gel sheet to a lighting fixture?

 The recommended method for attaching a gel sheet to a lighting fixture is to use a color frame or gel frame.
 The color frame/gel frame is attached to the light emitting end of the lighting fixture.
 The gel sheet is then placed in the color frame.
-Although, these gel sheets are designed to withstand high temperatures, the manufacturer does not recommend putting a gel sheet directly against a light source.
+Although these gel sheets are designed to withstand high temperatures, the manufacturer does not recommend putting a gel sheet directly against a light source.
+If your fixture cannot use a color frame or gel frame, then you could try adhering the gel to the fixture with heat-resistant glue.

 At what temperature do gel sheets work?